COVID-19 Vaccine Access

 Access to Covid-19 vaccines is an issue of high global public concern.
 We have been tracking publicly available data on agreements to manufacture, purchase, supply and/or donate Covid-19 vaccines in order to shed light on who is likely to have access to which vaccines, from whom, and when.

-A selection of graphics representing the data are presented below; the full dataset is available for download here, along with its associated README file.
+A selection of graphics representing the data are presented below; All data is as of January 15, 2022.
+The full dataset is available for download here, along with its associated README file.

 Key Research Findings